ruitaiS/alpacaPack/readme.md

 ### Mar 8
 After completing a buy or sell, we need to get the value of the fill price in order to update the capital allocation.

+Okay so it sort of works, but is very very glitchy.
+Some things I've noticed:
+    - If you're already in a position when you open the program, it falsely believes you're starting without anything.
+Can fix this by running a check on start if props.position.qty == 0
+    - If you cancel midway through the autosell process (I'm not sure where) sometimes it gets really glitchy
+    - Alpaca seems to have some issues with liquidity and fulfilling orders

 ### Mar 5